 The cantor’s main role is in assisting the priest by leading the faithful in worship during the Divine Liturgy.
 In the Byzantine Church active worship for parishioners attending Liturgies means singing (praying) the Liturgy.
 The Divine Liturgy is a dialogue of prayer, and all the prayers are sung.
 Since the Liturgy is prayer, without participation of all present, especially the parishioners singing in the dialogue of prayer, there would essentially be no Liturgy.
-Parishioners are active participants when attentive to the prayers being placed before God, listening to the readings of Scripture, being attentive during the homily and open to the Holy Spirit through its message, and receiving Christ in the Sacraments.
+Parishioners are active participants when attentive to the prayers being placed before God, actively listening to the readings of Scripture, being attentive during the homily and open to the Holy Spirit through its message, and receiving Christ in the Sacraments.